PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/pinball/future-pinball.md

 You need to launch Future Pinball as administrator once only.\
 \
-So, go to the "**fpinball**" folder in the "**emulators**" folder at the root of your Retrobat installation folder.\
+So, go to the "**fpinball**" folder in the "**emulators**" folder at the root of your ProjectArcade installation folder.\
 \
 Then right-click on the Future Pinball executable "**Future Pinball.exe**" and, as showed on the picture, select "**Run as administrator**"

 <figure><img src="https://i.imgur.com/2XXANBV.png" alt=""><figcaption></figcaption></figure>

-Once Future Pinball has started, you can close it and start it again from Retrobat.
+Once Future Pinball has started, you can close it and start it again from ProjectArcade.